mailsac/dracula/README.md

 - AWS graviton / ARM support
 - easy deploy

-We were able to achieve a service that uses about 1.2MB of RAM on startup.
+We were able to achieve these goals in a server that uses about 1.2MB of RAM on startup.

 ## Usage

-Pre-build binaries of deaxila-server and dracula-cli are available in the Releases tab.
+Pre-build binaries of dracula-server and dracula-cli are available in the Releases tab.

-Or build it (Golang required):
+Alternatively, build it (Golang required):

 ```
 make build-server
 ```

+### First Run and Test

 Optionally set a pre-shared signing secret via environment variable: